 - Is this a website redesign or a brand new website with a new domain?

 Your choice between PPC and SEO will be largely dependent on how you answer the above direct questions.
 Personally, if you have the budget, I’d say do both.

 5. Pay Per Click (PPC)

-With the recent Google Adwords changes, the sidebar for ads has been removed, and the competition for eyeballs have increased.
+With the recent Google Adwords changes, Google removed the sidebar for ads, and the competition for eyeballs has increased.
 This has the potential to translate into higher cost-per-clicks.

 Facebook ads on the other hand, if done right, can help get to a specific demographic with similar interests.